Nina

 BIOGRAPHY

-In the upcoming season, she can be seen as Hanna Glawari (The Merry Widow) at Bühne Baden, as the 4th Maid (Elektra) with the Dresden Philharmonic under Sir Donald Runnicles and in the title role of Tchaikovsky's Iolanta in a new production at the Finnish National Opera.
+In the current 2025/26 season, she will appear as Hanna Glawari in the new production of Die lustige Witwe at the Theater Baden, with the Dresden Philharmonic under Sir Donald Runnicles in Richard Strauss' Elektra, before taking on the title role in the new production of Tchaikovsky's Iolanta at the Finnish National Opera in Helsinki.

-Other recent guest appearances have taken her to the Staatstheater Braunschweig as Mariana in Wagner's Das Liebesverbot, as First Lady (The Magic Flute) and as the soprano soloist in Beethoven's 9th Symphony, as well as to the Staatstheater Cottbus as Contessa in the new production of Le nozze di Figaro.
-She has appeared on the concert platform in Dvorák's Stabat Mater, Verdi's Messa da Requiem, Brahms' Ein deutsches Requiem and Mendelssohn's Paulus, all at the Herkulessaal in Munich, at the Theater Kempten with the Smetana Philharmonic Orchestra Prague and most recently with the Istanbul State Symphony Orchestra at the Türk Telekom Opera Hall.
-With the Orchestre National des Pays de la Loire under the baton of Sascha Goetzel, she sang concerts with Verdi's Messa da Requiem in Angers and Nantes.
+During the 2023/24 season, she gave her house debut at Hanover State Opera as Contessa (Le nozze di Figaro).
+She performed Verdi's Messa da Requiem, Brahms’ Ein deutsches Requiem, and Mendelssohn's Paulus, all at the Herkulessaal in Munich, as well as gala concerts at the Auditorio de Zaragoza with the Orquesta Sinfónica Ciudad de Zaragoza, at the Theater Kempten with the Smetana Philharmonic Prague, and with the Istanbul State Symphony Orchestra at the Türk Telekom Opera Hall.
+With the Orchestre National des Pays de la Loire under the direction of Sascha Goetzel and together with e.g. René Pape, she sang concerts featuring Verdi's Messa da Requiem in Angers and Nantes.

-In the 2019/20 and 2020/21 seasons, Nina Bezu was a member of the ensemble at Theater Vorpommern, where she performed as Leonora in Verdi’s Il trovatore, as Dido in Dido and Aeneas by Henry Purcell, and as Brigomeïde and Minna in Detlev Glanert’s Die drei Wasserspiele.
-Her guest performances in previous seasons took her to the Konzerthaus Berlin, the Komische Oper Berlin, the Opernfestspiele Schloss Glatt, the Teatro Principal de Zaragoza, Auditorium Zaragoza, and more.
+During the 2019/20 and 2020/21 seasons, she was a member of the ensemble of the Western Pomeranian Theater.
+There, she appeared as Leonora in Verdi's Il trovatore, as Dido in Henry Purcell's Dido and Aeneas, and as Brigomeïde and Minna in Detlev Glanert's Die drei Wasserspiele.
+In the 2018/19 season and before joining the ensemble there, she had already guest-starred at the Western Pomeranian Theater as the Queen of the Night (Die Zauberflöte).